atmoos/GlassView/README.md

 A solution to view and keep track of benchmarking results of dotnet projects.

 This is still a project very much in it's infancy.
 But when it matures, it is supposed to export [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) results such that they can be tracked over time.
-This should - if all goes according to plans -- allow teams to keep track of the performance characteristics of a project.
-Just as many teams already do with correctness and quality aspects by keeping trach of test results (coverage) and code quality metrics.
+This should allow teams to keep track of the performance characteristics of a project, similarly to keeping track of the test & coverage results as well as code quality metrics.

 ## Vision